andrasq/node-bxson/README.md

 ### encode( item )

 Return a Buffer with the `item` serialized to a sequence of bytes.
+The `item` may be a primitive or compound (array, object).
+The length of the returned Buffer is the size of the serialized item.

 Serialization is similar to JSON, with some minor differences:

 - unlike JSON, `undefined` values are encoded to `undefined` and not skipped
 - unlike JSON, functions, bigints, Symbols are encoded to `undefined` and not skipped